susiebai-nyu-startfromics/caw-quant-training-1/section1/task1/README.md

 4. You don't need api key for the two endpoints(get histohour data, get market cap toplist) in this task.

+5. volumefrom: The total amount of the symbol currency traded into the quote currency during this period of time (in unit of the symbol currency).

+6. volumeto: The total amount of the base currency traded into the quote currency during this period of time (in unit of the base currency).

 ### Optional

 #### 1. Modularize your code